terra-money/docs/docs/learn/glossary.md

 The top 130 [validators](#validator) that participate in consensus and receive rewards.

-## Airdrops

-Additional rewards given to [delegators](#delegator) through certain [validators](#validator), separate from [staking rewards](#rewards).
-Airdrops come from protocols in the Terra ecosystem to increase visibility.
-To claim an airdrop, visit the webpage of the protocol giving out the airdrop.

-## Algorithmic stablecoin

-A cryptocurrency that tracks the price of any asset, usually currency.
-Algorithmic stablecoins maintain their price peg through a set of rules or software instead of an underlying asset.

-## Arbitrage

-To profit from price differences across different markets.
-Arbitrageurs buy coins in one market and sell them on another market for a higher price.

 ## Blockchain

 An unchangeable ledger of transactions copied among a network of independent computer systems.